 Naming of Colorado trail highlights more diverse participation in outdoor recreation

-The three and a half miles of trail was a chore for Stan Pentecost, but he loved it.
+The 3.5 miles of trail was a chore for Stan Pentecost, but he loved it.

 "Top of the world.
 We did the whole loop," said Pentecost as he hiked with Kia Ruiz and her son.